laurentpayot/floweret/README.md

 f('production') // true or false
 f('staging')    // Type error: Argument number 1 (staging) should be literal 'development' or literal 'production' instead of String.
 ```

+### Regular Expressions

+> <regular expression\>

+When the type is a regular expression, if the value is a string it will be tested to see if it matches the regular expression.
+:warning: Regular expressions are slow so if you need to check a lot of data consider creating a custom type (see below) with a `validate` method using String prototype methods instead.

+*Documentation in progress…*

 ### Typed Array